Berkmann18/EssenceJS/README.md

 -	greyish hover effect for rows/columns headers that would highlight the whole row/column
 -	Essence.say("... ?", "quest")/Essence.ask("... ?") corresponding with Sys.in to get the user input
 -	Streams which are like Arrays but: Stream(initial_val, formula, data[], next(): /\*push an element into the data using the last value of the data as a parameter/variable of the formula\*/)
+-	Object.compareTo() ?
+-	Colour.getColourName()
+-	$G["global var"] ?
+-	console.log/Essence.say styling using %c, "color: ..."
+-	Add: select, datetime, datetime-local, time, month, range, search, week, url; to validate()
+-	Custom errors ?

 To fix/continue:
--	Huffman based data archieving (creating archive objs that takes datas and keep a dictionnary with the terms and binary versions)
+-	Huffman based data archieving (creating archive objects that takes datas and keep a dictionnary with the terms and binary versions)
 -	Path finding using A*\IDA* with Euclidian/Manhattan
 -	Cumultative probability
 -	Webpage templating